Cultural depictions of spiders: In film and television

 Several books featuring spiders have been adapted to film, including The Hobbit: The Desolation of Smaug, The Lord of the Rings: The Return of the King featuring Shelob and Harry Potter and the Chamber of Secrets with Aragog the Acromantula.
 Charlotte A. Cavatica's positive portrayal of a spider character can be seen in two full-length feature versions of Charlotte's Web.
 The first Charlotte's Web was a Hanna-Barbera musical animated film released in 1973, followed by a live-action 2006 film version of the original story.
 Walt Disney Pictures produced the 1996 film James and the Giant Peach based on the 1961 novel of the same name by Roald Dahl, in which the abused orphan James, who is only friends with a spider, finds more insect friends such as Spider and Centipede after entering a magical peach.

 In Ingmar Bergman's 1961 Swedish film adaptation Through a Glass Darkly, the psychotic Karin believes she has an encounter with God as a spider.
 Surreal spider imagery symbolism and themes are featured prominently in the 2013 psychological thriller Enemy; director Denis Villeneuve's film adaptation of the novel The Double by José Saramago.

 On television, the 1990 miniseries Stephen King's It is based on his novel It, where the now adult members of the Losers' club confront the giant spider form of Pennywise.

-The plot of the 2018 Doctor Who episode "Arachnids in the UK" revolves around an infestation of giant spiders that has occurred as the result of a scientific experiment.
+Giant spiders have featured several times in television series Doctor Who.
+The 1974 serial Planet of the Spiders revolves around a mutated species of spiders called the Eight Legs, created by exposure to crystals from another planet.
+The plot of the 2018 episode "Arachnids in the UK" revolves around an infestation of giant spiders that has occurred as the result of a scientific experiment.
+The 2025 episode "The Story & the Engine" also features a giant mechanical spider and allusions to Anansi.
+Several aliens in the series are based on spiders, such as the Racnoss in the 2006 special "The Runaway Bride" and bacteria in the 2014 episode "Kill the Moon".

 The 2002 David Cronenberg film Spider features spider and cobweb symbolism, with the main character acquiring the nickname 'Spider' due to his resemblance to one.